Cocurullo History, Family Crest & Coats of Arms

 Early Notables of the Cocurullo family (pre 1700)

-More information is included under the topic Early Cocurullo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) are included under the topic Early Cocurullo Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cocurullo family to the New World and Oceana
+Migration of the Cocurullo family

 Some of the first settlers of this family name or some of its variants were: Francesco Cocca, a 47 year-old tailor from St. Bartolomeo who came to New York in 1888 on board the SS Letimbro.